Solicitation Letter Template for the Philippines

 - Medical Institutions: Hospitals and healthcare facilities seeking assistance for indigent patients or medical equipment

-How do you write a Solicitation Letter?
+How do you write an effective Solicitation Letter?

 - Beneficiary Information: Document who will benefit and how funds or resources will be used